 According to the Governors Highway Safety Association (GHSA), pedestrian deaths have reached the highest level in decades.

-While this is concerning in and of itself, it’s particularly concerning when you consider that most of us are pedestrians at one point or another.
-Whether we’re crossing the street to get to our parked vehicle or we’re jogging 6 miles to work every morning.
+While this is concerning in and of itself, it’s particularly worrisome when you consider that most of us are pedestrians at one point or another—whether we’re crossing the street to get to our parked vehicle or we’re jogging 6 miles to work every morning.

 Here at Enjuris, we spend a lot of time talking about vehicle-on-vehicle accidents, but what happens when a vehicle hits a pedestrian?

-The GHSA, a nonprofit group representing the state and territorial highway safety offices, identified several factors contributing to the increase in deaths, including:
+The GHSA, a nonprofit group representing the state and territorial highway safety offices, identified several factors contributing to the increase in deaths.
+These factors are:

 With respect to population growth, it’s no surprise that the 10 states with the highest population growth from 2017-2018 (Arizona, Colorado, Florida, Idaho, North Carolina, Nevada, South Carolina, Utah, Texas, and Washington) experienced a 5% increase in the number of pedestrian fatalities during that time period.